 Cons: Only limited to seafood matrix for Salmonella detection at this time.

 Choosing a diagnostic tool for the detection of Salmonella bacteria requires an understanding of the pros and cons of the available methods as well as the time constraints associated with particular need.
 For example, highly perishable foods and severely ill patients will need a faster turn-around time.
 Individuals with a potential antibiotic resistant infection need accuracy and highly selective results.
 As the need for sensitive and accurate timely results increases, more faster methods will make their way into the diagnostic sector.

-MakeFoodSafe will continue to monitor new technologies as they become available.
+MakeFoodSafe will continue to monitor new technologies to track Salmonella as they become available.

 By: Heather Van Tassell, Contributing Writer (Non-Lawyer)